How to Get a SOC Analyst Job

 Applying for Jobs

-Keep your resume to under three pages to prevent over skimming by the readers.
+Keep your resume to under three pages to prevent over-skimming by the readers.

-InMail messages to hiring managers or recruiters for a company I am interested in, and see who is looking at my profile.
+Once your resume is together, you can search for a job.
+Several job posting websites have proven successful for us; however, I have had the most success with LinkedIn.
+When searching for a job, I usually purchase their premium membership to see the statistics for each job I am applying for, send InMail messages to hiring managers or recruiters for a company I am interested in, and see who is looking at my profile.
 Also, Google has a good aggregation of jobs to search through.
 Using Google, you are able to set up and configure job alerts specifically for cybersecurity jobs.

 Common Interview Questions

 The following is a list of common interview questions that might be asked during an interview for a junior SOC analyst.
-Some are very basic and some are harder, but we feel if you can answer these questions you have the required knowledge to become a SOC analyst:
+Some are very basic, and some are harder, but we feel if you can answer these questions, you have the required knowledge to become a SOC analyst:

 What is an RFC 1918 address?